-However, the calendar is absolutely broken for all Cross Quarters, with some observances having as bad as an 8 day margin of error in some years.
+However, the calendar is broken for all Cross Quarters, with some observances having as bad as an 8-day margin of error in some years.
 What this means, is that the dates you were likely taught for Imbolc, Beltane, Lughnasadh, and Samhain are all wrong.
-Half of your observances if you follow The Wheel of the Year, are just flat wrong.
+Half of your observances if you follow The Wheel of the Year, are just flat wrong in timing.

 Not only are Cross Quarter dates flat wrong in The Wheel of the Year; Imbolc, Lughnasadh, and Samhain coincide with Abrahamic (Christian) holidays while Beltane coincides with a secular holiday where the festivities are largely organized by Churches, especially in Europe.
 This is why The Wheel of the Year is fundamentally broken.